 What About Bladder Leaks During Your Period?

-Suppose you’re concerned about bladder leaks during your period.
+Suppose you’re concerned about bladder leaks or bladder weakness during your period.
 In that case, the best option for you depends on the severity of your incontinence symptoms and the characteristics of your menstrual flow.
 Period pads may be the right choice for very light urine leakage and heavy menstrual flow.
 Women prone to moderate to heavy urine leakage will typically need to use bladder control products.

 Menstrual Pads vs. Incontinence Pads: Which One Do You Need?